rabiejavadian/video-player-for-language-learners/README.md

 - Watch videos with both English and Persian subtitles simultaneously
 - Control playback based on subtitle timing for better comprehension
-- Navigate through content line by line to focus on specific phrases
 - Pause automatically at the end of each subtitle for practice
 - Practice with a structured learning sequence (no subtitles → English only → both subtitles)
-- Adjust viewing area between video and subtitles as needed

 ## Features

 - Play MKV and MP4 video files with dual subtitle support (English and Persian)
-- Smart subtitle navigation with automatic pause and resume
-- Structured practice sequence for effective language learning
-- Large video display with adjustable subtitle section
 - Dark theme interface for comfortable viewing
 - Fullscreen mode support
-- Customizable layout with adjustable video/subtitle ratio

 ## Controls